 CSZ Model Specifications: The sizes of the earthquake and its resultant tsunami are primarily driven by the amount and geometry of the slip that takes place when the North American Plate snaps westward over the Juan de Fuca Plate during a CSZ event.
 DOGAMI has modeled a wide range of earthquake and tsunami sizes that take into account different fault geometries that could amplify the amount of seawater displacement and increase tsunami inundation.
-Seismic geophysical profiles show that there may be a steep splay fault running nearly Ocean, resulting in an increase of the tsunami inundation onshore in millions of points with values that indicate whether the location of each point is wet or dry.
-These points are converted to wet and dry contour lines that form the extent of inundation.
-The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for each scenario.
-Only the XXL Wet/Dry Zone is shown on
+Seismic geophysical profiles show that there may be a steep splay fault running nearly effect of this splay fault moving during a full-rupture CSZ event would be Ocean, resulting in an increase of the tsunami inundation onshore in